kounelios13/mini-border-radius/generator_methods.md

 Set the max value for all the sliders inside a generator.
 Chainable:Yes
 ##.setSize(height,width)
 Sets the size of a generator.Chainable:Yes
-##.setBackground(color)
+##.setBackground(color,true)
-Sets the background color of a generator.Chainable:Yes
+Sets the background color of a generator.When true is passed as second argument a random color will be selected.Chainable:Yes
 ##.init(options)
 This function accepts a list of 4 default options:height,width,max_value,default_background.Chainable:Yes
 ##.getCode()